By Stephanie Hendries published

 2. How do I get the basics right?

-If you are looking to create a small cooking area, focus on the BBQ itself and look for a portable design, perhaps on wheels.
+If you are looking to incorporate a more compact cooking area into small garden ideas, focus on the BBQ itself and look for a portable design, perhaps on wheels.
 For something built-in, it’s worth considering a worktop area for prepping, a sink and perhaps even an area for waste.

 'Most structures in the US are open to the elements, but you can add a roof or a canopy,' says Susan Van Atta from Santa Barbara-based landscape architects, Van Atta Associates.
-'The further away from the house, the more likely you are to want extra features such as a refrigerator and sink,' she adds.
+'The further away from the house it is, the more likely you are to want extra features such as a refrigerator and sink,' she adds.